dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-26-gem-signing-x509-and-openpgp.markdown

 Basic functionality do sign gems with X.509 was introduced in release 0.8.11 of rubygems, in July of 2005.
 And 7-1/2 years later we have... basic functionality to sign gems with X.509.
+In theory this can be used by anyone using rubygems.
+In practice it's used by no one.

 Central Thesis, in Terms Anyone Can Understand
 ----------------------------------------------

-* An X.509 based system requires a complete end-to-end authenticaton system to be in designed and implemented **before** it is useful to gem developers and users.
+* An X.509 based system requires a complete **centralized** end-to-end authentication system to be in designed and implemented **before** it is useful to gem developers and users.

-* An OpenPGP system allows gem developers and users to sign and verify in a useful way *immediately* and authentication systems can be added **after** the fact.
+* An OpenPGP system allows gem developers and users to sign and verify in a useful way *immediately*.
+Authentication systems can be added **after** the fact in a **decentralized** fashion.

 X.509 is the cathedral, OpenPGP is the bazaar.